Albert Szent-Györgyi

 Albert Imre Szent-Györgyi de Nagyrápolt (nagyrápolti Szent-Györgyi Albert Imre; September 16, 1893 – October 22, 1986) was a Hungarian biochemist who won the Nobel Prize in Physiology or Medicine in 1937.
-He is credited with first isolating vitamin C and discovering the components and reactions of the citric acid cycle.
+He is credited with first isolating vitamin C and discovering many of the components and reactions of the citric acid cycle and the molecular basis of muscle contraction.
 He was also active in the Hungarian Resistance during World War II, and entered Hungarian politics after the war.

 Early life

-Szent-Györgyi was born in Budapest, Kingdom of Hungary in 1893.
+Szent-Györgyi was born in Budapest, Kingdom of Hungary, on September 16, 1893.
 His father, Miklós Szent-Györgyi, was a landowner, born in Marosvásárhely, Transylvania (today Târgu Mureş, Romania), a Calvinist, and could trace his ancestry back to 1608 when Sámuel, a Calvinist predicant, was ennobled.
 At the time of Szent-Györgyi's birth, being of the nobility was considered important and created opportunities that otherwise were not available.
 (Miklós Szent-Györgyi's parents were Imre Szent-Györgyi and Mária Csiky).
 His mother, Jozefina, a Roman Catholic, was a daughter of József Lenhossék and Anna Bossányi.
 Jozefina was a sister of Mihály Lenhossék; both of these men were Professors of Anatomy at the Eötvös Loránd University.
 His family included three generations of scientists.
 Music was important in the Lenhossék family.
 His mother Jozefina prepared to become an opera singer and auditioned for Gustav Mahler, then a conductor at the Budapest Opera.
 He advised her to marry instead, since her voice was not enough.
 Albert himself was good at the piano, while his brother Pál became a professional violinist.

 Education

 Szent-Györgyi began his studies at the Semmelweis University in 1911, and then began research in his uncle's anatomy lab.
 His studies were interrupted in 1914 to serve as an army medic in World War I. In 1916, disgusted with the war, Szent-Györgyi shot himself in the arm, claimed to be wounded from enemy fire, and was sent home on medical leave.
 He was then able to finish his medical education and received his MD in 1917.
 He married Kornélia Demény, the daughter of the Hungarian Postmaster General, that same year.

-After the war, Szent-Györgyi began his research career in Pozsony (today Bratislava, Slovakia).
+After the war, Szent-Györgyi began his research career in Bratislava, Slovakia.
 He switched universities several times over the next few years, finally ending up at the University of Groningen, where his work focused on the chemistry of cellular respiration.
 This work landed him a position as a Rockefeller Foundation fellow at the University of Cambridge.
 He received his PhD from the University of Cambridge in 1929 where he was a student at Fitzwilliam College, Cambridge.
 His research involved isolating an organic acid, which he then called "hexuronic acid", from adrenal gland tissue.